kyma-project/kyma/docs/serverless/08-05-create-git-function.md

     If you use a secured repository, you must first create a Secret for one of these authentication methods:

-    - Basic authentication (username and password) to this repository in the same Namespace as the Function:
+    - Basic authentication (username and password or token) to this repository in the same Namespace as the Function:

     ```yaml
     cat <<EOF | kubectl apply -f -